Jimzical/PES-Atttendence-Checker/README.md

 ## Planned Updates

+ - Fix the Sem 1 Calculation Logic that hasnt been updated yet
  - Add Support for other Browsers as well
  - Add a Icon
  - Maybe Convert to a Console Less Pure GUI .exe file